What Causes Tinnitus and How to Reduce It

-What Causes Tinnitus and How to Reduce It: tinnitus is the perception of sound, like ringing, buzzing, or hissing, when there is no external source, and it often arises from changes in the ear, auditory nerve, brain processing, blood flow, or reactions to medications, so reducing it means identifying the specific drivers and using targeted lifestyle, sound, and medical strategies to calm the system.
+Tinnitus is the perception of sound, such as ringing, buzzing, or hissing, without any external source.
+It often arises from changes in the ear, auditory nerve, brain processing, blood flow, or reactions to medications.
+Reducing it means identifying the specific drivers and using targeted lifestyle, sound, and medical strategies to calm the system, including natural strategies and proven techniques to reduce symptoms.

 Natural Ways to Improve Hearing